AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 ---
-title: Migrate from an AEM Forms On-Premise environment to [!DNL AEM] as a [!DNL Cloud Service]  environment
+title: Migrate from an AEM 6.5 Forms and AEM 6.4 Forms to [!DNL AEM Forms] as a [!DNL Cloud Service] environment
-description: Migrate from an AEM Forms On-Premise environment to [!DNL AEM] as a [!DNL Cloud Service]  environment
+description: Migrate from an AEM Forms On-Premise environment to [!DNL AEM Forms] as a [!DNL Cloud Service] environment
 contentOwner: khsingh

+feature: Migration
+role: Business Practitioner, Developers
+level: Intermediate

 ---

-# Migrate to [!DNL AEM] as a [!DNL Cloud Service]  {#Harden-your-AEM-Forms-as-a-Cloud-Service-environment}
+# Migrate to [!DNL AEM Forms] as a [!DNL Cloud Service]  {#Harden-your-AEM-Forms-as-a-Cloud-Service-environment}

 You can migrate your adaptive forms, themes, templates, and cloud configurations from <!-- AEM 6.3 Forms--> AEM 6.4 Forms on OSGi and AEM 6.5 Forms on OSGi to [!DNL AEM] as a [!DNL Cloud Service] .
 Before migrating these assets, use the Migration Utility to convert the format used in the earlier versions to the format used in [!DNL AEM] as a [!DNL Cloud Service].
 When you run migration utility, the following assets are updated: